 Generally speaking, people are a reliable barrier to preventing an aircraft being fuelled with the incorrect grade of fuel.
 But with more than one million over-wing refuellings per year and misfuelling a significant concern within the general aviation industry, Air bp doesn’t consider that the people barrier in isolation is adequate.
 Subsequently it has been innovating with engineering barriers to help prevent misfuelling altogether.

-“We are now well into the implementation of deploying Airfield Automation across our network, to eliminate the ‘one in a million’ human error that can happen when refuelling an aircraft,” says Rutherford.
+“We are now well into the implementation of deploying safe2go fuelling across our network, to eliminate the ‘one in a million’ human error that can happen when refuelling an aircraft,” says Rutherford.

 “The app is on a hand-held device, similar to an industrial-style mobile phone.
 It is also integrated so that it captures all the fuel volume readings from the meter on the vehicle and performs a number of checks in an enhanced three-way cross check, including scanning the decal, that need to be satisfied electronically before the refuelling starts.
 The app then electronically captures customer details, which are confirmed with an electronic signature from the pilot or airline.
 The device must be placed back in its holster inside the truck cab before refuelling can commence,” says Rutherford.

-The aim is to have Air bp’s Airfield Automation technology fully operational at around 350 locations around the world by the end of 2020.
+The aim is to have Air bp’s safe2go fuelling technology fully operational at around 350 locations around the world by the end of 2020.

 While the safe2go app provides added protection when refuelling takes place.